jamesball27/rubarb/README.md

 Rubarb is a lightweight MVC framework which implements a user-friendly API to simplify running a server, constructing routes, rendering HTML pages, and handling redirects.

-[Click here](https://github.com/jamesball27/rubarb-demo) for a demo site built using Rubarb to see it in action!
+[Visit this repo](https://github.com/jamesball27/rubarb-demo) for a demo app built using Rubarb to see it in action!

 ## How to Use